Delminium: Historical research

 The location of the ancient Delminium near the present-day Tomislavgrad was first reported by Karl Patsch.
 He based his conclusion on archeological research between 1896 and 1898, which located ancient settlements in Crkvina and Karaula in Tomislavgrad.
 Patsch located Delminium 9 km southeast from Tomislavgrad at the Lib mountain.
 Patsch's conclusion was soon accepted by many other notable researchers, including Ferdo Šišić, Vladimir Ćorović, Ćiro Truhelka and others.

 Based on the position of Delminium and its strength and resistance to the Roman military, Patsch concluded that Delminium served as a centre of the Dalmatae.
 These observations were based on the writings of Strabo, Appian and Florus.

 The area has been inhabited by the Illyrian tribe of Dalmatae and Delminium was a town established by them near present-day Tomislavgrad.

 The area of Tomislavgrad was populated even before Illyrians arrived, as attested by a few remains of polished stone axes dating from the Neolithic (4000 BC – 2400 BC).
-Similarly few remains date from the ensuing Bronze Age (1800 BC – 800 BC): 34 bronze sickles, 3 axes and 2 spears found in Stipanjići and Lug near Tomislavgrad, and a bronze axe found in Letka, were kept at the archaeological collection at the monastery in Široki Brijeg, which was destroyed in a fire at the end of World War II.
+Similarly few remains date from the ensuing Bronze Age (1800 BC – 800 BC): 34 bronze sickles, 3 axes and 2 spears found in Stipanjići and Lug near Tomislavgrad, and a bronze axe found in Letka, was kept at the archaeological collection at the monastery in Široki Brijeg, which was destroyed in a fire by communists at the end of World War II.
 Only one sickle and one axe survived the blaze.
 Those findings attest that the population of the area at the time were cattlemen, farmers and warriors.